RevatureTeamProject2/CureWell/README.md

 # CureWell
 <img src="https://github.com/RevatureTeamProject2/CureWell/blob/master/Frontend/src/assets/images/CureWell%20MAIN.png" width=300px>
 <p align='justify'> The Curewell is an Angular/Spring based application that simulates Patient Onboarding operations.
 A patient can sign up for an account, log into his account, book the appointments and view his health status reports.
 A doctor can view booked appointments and details of all the patients in his dashboard.
-The system will llow patients to submit and update patient information and store it securely making on-boarding faster and reliable.
+The system will allow patients to submit and update patient information and store it securely making on-boarding faster and reliable.
 The main objective is to make the process smooth for the patient who wants to visit the hospital/clinic for consultation and/or procedure.
 Patient onboarding regulations should be researched and built into the application. </p>

 ## Authors